ibm-cloud-docs/BlockStorage/faqs.md

 ## How many {{site.data.keyword.blockstorageshort}} volumes can be mounted to a host?
 {: faq}

-That depends on what the host operating system can handle, it’s not something that {{site.data.keyword.BluSoftlayer_full}} limits.
+That depends on what the host operating system can handle, it’s not something that {{site.data.keyword.cloud}} limits.
 Refer to your OS documentation for limits on the number of volumes that can be mounted.

 ## Which Windows version am I to choose for my Block Storage LUN?
 {: faq}